 - (a) is designed to prevent a person wearing the equipment from inhaling airborne contaminants; and - (b) complies with- - (i) AS/NZS 1716:2012 (Respiratory protective devices); and - (ii) AS/NZS 1715:2009 (Selection, use and maintenance of respiratory protective equipment).

-Sections 44, 45 and 46 apply to the provision and use of personal protective equipment, including the respiratory protective equipment provided under subsection (1)(c).
+See sections 44, 45 and 46 in relation to the provision and use of personal protective equipment, including respiratory protective equipment provided as mentioned in subsections (1)(c) and (2).